DrugBud-Suite/DockM8/README.md

 `python /path/to/dockm8.py --args`

 `--software`: The path to the software folder.
+In most cases this is where the DockM8 repository was downloaded to (`path/to/DockM8/software`)
 `--mode`: Choose mode with which to run dockm8.
 Options are:
   - 'single' : Regular docking on one receptor.
   - 'ensemble' : Ensemble docking on multiple receptor conformations.